Ty Robinson

 Ty Robinson (born May 3, 2001) is an American professional football defensive tackle for the Philadelphia Eagles of the National Football League (NFL).
 He played college football for the Nebraska Cornhuskers and was selected by the Eagles in the fourth round of the 2025 NFL draft.

-Early life and high school
+Early life

 Robinson attended Higley High School in Gilbert, Arizona.
 He was rated as a four-star recruit and held offers from schools such as Alabama, Nebraska, Oregon, Stanford, and USC.
 Ultimately, Robinson committed to play college football for the Nebraska Cornhuskers.

 College career

 In first five collegiate seasons from 2019 to 2023, Robinson appeared in 47 games for the Cornhuskers, where he totaled 97 tackles with 14 being for a loss, five sacks, eight pass deflections, and a fumble recovery.
 For his performance during his breakout 2024 season, Robinson was named third-team all Big-Ten.

 Professional career

 Robinson accepted an invite to play in the 2025 Reese's Senior Bowl.

 Robinson was selected by the Philadelphia Eagles in the fourth round (111th overall) in the 2025 NFL draft.